zengzhi2015/FgSegNet/utils/README.md

                     input_shape[1],
                     height,
                     width)
-        """
-        Note:
-        	+ self.num_pixels[0/1] does not exist in the original version It seems that the author add a symetrical boarder to the output tensor.
-        """
         elif self.data_format == 'channels_last':
             height = self.size[0] * input_shape[1] + self.num_pixels[0] if input_shape[1] is not None else None
             width = self.size[1] * input_shape[2] + self.num_pixels[1] if input_shape[2] is not None else None